 You can change up your indoor environment as well.
 A shift in indoor scenery can be quite beneficial.
 Try moving around your furniture in a creative new layout, or Marie Kondo'ing your space.
 The de-cluttering will free up any blocked energy.

-2. Perfect your skincare and haircare routine.
+2. Perfect your skincare and haircare routine (clean and natural, of course)

 3. Find a new hobby.